Patricia Brown (baseball)

-Patricia Irene Brown (April 23, 1931 – June 17, 2012) was a pitcher who played in the All-American Girls Professional Baseball League.
+Patricia Irene Brown (April 23, 1931 – June 17, 2012) was a pitcher who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 5", 135 lb., she batted and threw right handed.

 Like many players, Pat Brown had a brief career in the All-American Girls Professional Baseball League because she felt that the schedule was demanding and the continuing trips interfered with her studies.
 She then went on to obtain four degrees and be listed in four different Who's Who directories for her accomplishments during a law librarian career that spanned forty years of dedicated service to Suffolk University in Boston.

 Born in Winthrop, Massachusetts, Patricia was the youngest of four children in the family of Joseph and Harriet (née Taylor) Brown.
 While growing up, she had two dreams: to play baseball and to attend college.
 She was told she could not play baseball because she was a girl and could not attend college because she had no money.
 Nevertheless, she achieved both of these dreams.

 Brown started playing sandlot ball at an early age with her brothers Joseph Jr., Thomas and Alan and their neighborhood friends.
 Playing sandlot baseball was a real struggle for me at first.
 I was so tired of hearing that I should go home and play with my dolls that I wanted to cry, she remembered.
 But the young Pat did not scream at the boys.
 She just bided her time.
 From time in time I played first base, second base, and shortstop, as well all three outfield positions.
 I never dared to volunteer to be the catcher, and luckily no one ever asked me to catch, she added.

 From 1946 through 1948 Brown attended Winthrop High School, where she excelled in basketball, field hockey and tennis.
 Under the direction of Ellen Kiernan, she was a member of the field hockey team that played outside schools for the first time since before World War II.

 Nevertheless, Brown did not play organized softball until being in high school.
 Even Little League Baseball had started in 1939 in South Williamsport, Pennsylvania, Winthrop did not as yet have a Little League team.
 Not that it mattered to her, because girls were not allowed to play baseball.
 It not was until 1974 that Little League announced, almost reluctantly, that its teams were open to girls.